bennycheung/bennycheung.github.io/_posts/2017-09-17-ethereum_mining-on-windows-10.md

 **(6) Setup and run the Miner Script**: The Claymore miner comes with many batch scripts to do mining.
 For simplicity, starting with the Ethereum only mining script, follows the instructions to modify with your Ethereum wallet's public address.

-This is what the `start_only_eth.bat` file should look like after modification:
+This is how the `start_only_eth.bat` file should look after modification to miner's information:

 ```dos
 setx GPU_FORCE_64BIT_PTR 0